DV

 What is the difference between JEPI and ROCY?

-JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call strategy, while ROCY (JPMorgan Equity Premium Yield ETF) tracks S&P 500 with a covered call approach.
+JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach, while ROCY (JPMorgan Equity Premium Yield ETF) tracks S&P 500 with a covered call approach.
 They are issued by JPMorgan and JPMorgan respectively.

 Can I hold both JEPI and ROCY?